19hours/sg-statutes/Acts/Deposit Insurance and Policy Owners’ Protection Schemes Act.md

 “bank” has the same meaning as in section 2(1) of the Banking Act (Cap.
 19);

+“beneficiary” —

-“beneficiary”, in relation to an insured policy covered under the PPF General Fund which provides third party benefits, means any person entitled to claim the third party benefits under the terms of that insured policy;
+(a) in relation to an insured policy which is covered under the PPF Life Fund or the PPF General Fund, means any person entitled to claim benefits under the terms of that insured policy; and

+(b) in relation to an accidental death insurance cover provided by a PPF Scheme member before the inception of an insured policy, means any person entitled to the accidental death benefit under the terms of the cover;

+[Act 31 of 2018 wef 01/04/2019]

 “book” includes any record, register, document or other record of information, and any account or accounting record, however compiled, recorded or stored, whether in written or printed form or on microfilm or in electronic form or otherwise;